-Hero+Shero Journeys (JOURNEYS) is an artist residency program designed by IDEAS xLab to raise student awareness of environmental justice health issues by leveraging arts and culture strategies to investigate science, technology, engineering and math while creating an opportunity for students to design their own Hero+Shero journey toward environmental policy change.
+Hero+Shero Journeys is a series of artist engagements organized and supported by IDEAS xLab to raise student awareness of environmental justice health issues using arts and culture strategies.
+Four artists created separate curriculums using science+art for students to design their own Hero+Shero Journey.

 AIR QUALITY DRESS (2017)